 In 2005, the Nashville Sounds won the Triple-A Pacific Coast League championship.

-In September 2006, the Schermerhorn Symphony Center opened in Nashville as the home of the Nashville Symphony.
+In September 2006, the Schermerhorn Symphony Center opened in Nashville as the new home of the Nashville Symphony.

 On September 18, 2006, Nashville launched a passenger commuter rail system called the Music City Star (now the WeGo Star).
+The only currently operational leg of the system connects the city of Lebanon to downtown Nashville at the Nashville Riverfront station.

 In 2006, Nashville Roller Derby, Nashville's only women's flat track roller derby team, was established.

-In 2006, Nissan North America moved its corporate headquarters from Gardena, California, to Franklin, a suburb south of Nashville.
+In 2006, Nissan North America moved its corporate headquarters from Gardena, California to Franklin, a suburb south of Nashville.

 In 2008, Nashville was ranked as the 26th-worst spring allergy city in the U.S. by the Asthma and Allergy Foundation of America.